blackfyre/flsun.community/src/guide/troubleshooting.md

 ## Print isn't sticking to the bed

 - Make sure bed is clean
+  * Wipe the bed with Isopropyl Alcohol a.k.a. rubbing alcohol regurarly
+  * Use dishwashing liquid to remove grease from the bed
 - Make sure Z0 height is correct (nozzle isn't too high)
 - Make sure the temperatures are correct for the given filament
 - If necessary, use a brim or raft for extra adhesion